-International and interstate tourism is also an important contributor to the Queensland economy.
-Queensland boasts many natural attractions, including the Great Barrier Reef, extensive beaches, island resorts and tropical rainforests as well as cosmopolitan cities and a unique countryside.
+International and interstate tourism has also been an important contributor to the Queensland economy.
+Queensland boasts many natural attractions, including the Great Barrier Reef, extensive beaches, island resorts and tropical rainforests, as well as cosmopolitan cities and a unique countryside.
+International tourism has started to recover following the COVID-19 pandemic and after the reopening of international borders in late-2021.
+However, it may take some time before international tourism exports recover to their pre-COVID levels.